Gunner Stockton: College career

 In the 2025 season opener against Marshall, Stockton threw for 190 yards and combined for four touchdowns in his first career victory as the starter, leading the Bulldogs to a 45–7 rout.
 Against No. 15 Tennessee in his first career start against an SEC opponent, he threw for 304 yards and two touchdowns, while also rushing for 38 yards and a touchdown, as Georgia defeated the Volunteers 44–41 in overtime.
 Against No. 5 Ole Miss, Stockton completed 26 of 31 passes for 289 yards and four touchdowns, while also rushing for 59 yards and a touchdown in a 43–35 victory.
 Against No. 10 Texas, he threw for 229 yards and combined for five total touchdowns, four passing and one rushing, leading the Bulldogs to a commanding 35–10 triumph.
+In the 2025 SEC Championship Game against Alabama, Stockton completed 20 passes for 156 yards and three touchdowns, leading Georgia to a 28–7 win and being named the game's MVP.
+Stockton finished the 2025 season with 2,894 passing yards, 24 touchdowns, and five interceptions, while rushing for 462 yards and 10 touchdowns.
+He was named to the third-team All-SEC team.
+Following the conclusion of the 2025 season, Stockton announced that he would return to Georgia for his final season of eligibility in 2026.

+In Georgia's 2026 season opener against Tennessee State, Stockton completed 15 of 16 passes for 202 yards and three touchdowns in the Bulldogs' 63–3 victory.
+The following week against Western Kentucky, he threw a program record-tying five touchdown passes for 234 yards in a 70–20 rout.